The Egg (de Camp short story): Plot summary

 Terry flies off in disgrace, while Andy drives Pat back home, taking the rogue's place in her regard.
 Alas for romance; Andy is heading off to college soon, and expects to be away for years earning his Ph.D.
 She asks if he wants her to wait for him, but Andy, practically, notes that's too much to expect of someone so young.
 He allows that if she's still around when he's done with college they can talk about it.
 Broken-hearted, Pat goes to bed and cries on her pillow.

 Reception

 P. Schuyler Miller's comment on the tale takes a rather unrealistic lesson from it: "Need a baby-sitter for your egg?
 Then make sure—as the Yerethian couple of 'The Egg' did not--that you have correlated your calendar properly with the terrestrial one."

 Avram Davidson found the story among most others in A Gun for Dinosaur and Other Imaginative Tales "a great disappointment," feeling the author "[t]ime after time ... gets hold of a great idea—and throws it away in playing for laughs of the feeblest conceivable sort."

 Relation to other works

 De Camp also dealt with the theme of teens disrupting interplanetary relations in "Let's Have Fun" (1957), in which juvenile delinquents endanger the young of aliens rather than vice versa.
+In his "Judgment Day" (1955), the maliciousness of delinquents is the catalyst for a physicist's decision to publish a discovery that will result in nuclear holocaust.